 Gaudineer Scenic Area

-Exploring the Gaudineer Scenic Area in the Monongahela NF
+Exploring the Gaudineer Scenic Area in the Monongahela National Forest

 Deep in the heart of West Virginia’s Monongahela National Forest is a stretch of old-growth forest that miraculously avoided the clearcutting saws of the early 20th century.
 Small in size but mighty in significance, the Gaudineer Scenic Area is a hidden gem in the Mountain State.